Non-dilutive funding allows startup leaders to obtain outside capital without giving up equity.

 Automate your due diligence activities.

 Staying organized isn’t an easy task, especially with all the other tasks on the plate of a startup leader.
 As you prepare to explore non-dilutive funding, it’s important to have a partner that helps you automate some of the manual work of due diligence.
-Shoobx offers equity management software with all the features you need to stay ready for a non-dilutive deal.
+Fidelity offers equity management software with all the features you may need to stay ready for a non-dilutive deal.